 After exit survey data has been gathered, it can be helpful to benchmark this information against company and industry norms in order to identify what practices are meeting your organization’s goals and values, and where there are areas for improvement.

-Exit surveys provide organizations a different perspective than a stay interview.
-Rather than learning of current driver issues, frustrations and concerns on where corrective action can be taken, an exit survey is offering a rear view of what could have been done in the past, and most importantly how to prevent other drivers from leaving for the same reasons.
+Exit surveys provide organizations with a different perspective than a stay interview.
+Rather than learning of current driver issues, frustrations, and concerns on where corrective action can be taken, an exit survey is offering a rear view of what could have been done in the past.
+This is most importantly key to learning how to prevent other drivers from leaving for the same reasons.
 Another best practice is to compare the exit survey data to stay interview data in order to determine how driver satisfaction may or may not be impacting turnover.
 Further, it’s important to track trends being identified in exit surveys as you measure any improvements or positive changes being made.

 While driver capacity is predicted to remain tight, there are constructive, proactive measures we can take to capture those common issues and concerns drivers have before they make the decision to start looking for new opportunities.
 Regularly scheduled stay interviews allow drivers to confidentially share what they may not feel comfortable sharing directly with their manager, or other leaders.
 When a driver has already made the decision to leave, a third-party exit survey provides them the opportunity to comfortably share their true reasons for doing so, without fear of negative consequences.

 Data gathered from both stay interviews and exit surveys provide companies with the necessary information they need in order to make any necessary changes.
 The key to lasting change in driver satisfaction and retention is consistent communication and the clear, mutually beneficial, exchange of expectations.